medusa-project/active-medusa/README.md

 ### Defining Properties

 `rdf_property` is a convenience method that maps entity properties to an instance's RDF graph and creates accessor and finder methods for them.
+It also enables bonus features like `find_by_x`, auto-generated accessors and ability to use the properties in `create` and `update` calls.

 `rdf_property` predicates must be unique and can only be used in one triple per entity graph.

 You do not need to define all, or any, of an entity's properties with `rdf_property`.
-If you prefer, you can manually mutate an instance's `RDF::Graph` instance, accessible via `rdf_graph`. `rdf_property` just gives you some nice bonus features like `find_by_x`, automatic accessors, and ability to use the properties in `create` and `update`.
+If you prefer, you can manually mutate an instance's `RDF::Graph` instance, accessible via `rdf_graph`.
+But in that case, you wouldn't get the bonus features.

 ### Defining Relationships